Mushinako/BBDownload/README.md

 ##  License
 This project is distributed under GPLv3 by Mushinako.
-This project comes with absolutely NO warranty, and I am NOT responsible for any data loss and/or leak. ~~Please only test this script if you understand what you and this script are doing!~~ Do not test this script now as the setup procedure is not completed yet!
+This project comes with absolutely NO warranty, and I am NOT responsible for any data loss and/or leak.
+I'm not an expert on data security (though trying to be). ~~Please only test this script if you understand what you and this script are doing!~~ Do not test this script now as the setup procedure is not completed yet!